joe-p/unreal-pak-mod-manager/README.md

 Due to the way unreal games load mods, it's impossible to only take some parts of one mod and combine them with parts of another mod unless you manually unpack the .pak files and repack them.
 This tool automates this process by automatically unpacking the .pak files, resolving any conflicts between the mods, and repacking them into a single .pak file.

+### Features

+- Automatically resolves conflicts between STALKER 2 `.cfg` files on a per-value basis
+- Automatically resolves conflicts between `.json` files on a per-value basis
+- Attempts to automatically reoslve conflicts for all other file types

 ### Example

 Let [example/mods/abc/abc.json](example/mods/abc/abc.json) be a game file that we are modding.